 This mode is used when your ISP provides you with a set IPv6 addresses that does not change.
 The IPv6 information is manually entered in your IPv6 configuration settings.
 You must enter the IPv6 address, Subnet Prefix Length, Default Gateway, Primary DNS Server, and Secondary DNS Server.
 Your ISP provides you with all this information.

-Use Link-Local Address is used by nodes and routers when
+Use Link-Local The Link-local address is used by nodes and routers when with each other on the LAN side.

 Address: communicating with neighboring nodes on the same link.
 This mode enables IPv6-capable devices to communicate